alephcero/bikeBA/README.md

 ## Main results

+Combining bikeshare and subway in the commute reduces trip time by:

 | Statistic	| Reduction in minutes 	| Reduction in % |
 | ------------- | ------------- 	| -------------- |